LLLichtenstein/AWS-Cloud-Computing-Architecture/README.md

 > > &emsp; Recovery Point Objective for the application is four hours <br>
 > > &emsp; Recovery Time Objective for the application is 30 minutes <br>
 > > &emsp; Must support a user base that is expected to grow 90% in the next three years <br>
 > > &emsp; Documents and pictures must be kept for five years.
-However, these files are rarely requested after three months <br>
+However, these files are rarely requested after three months <br><br>
 > > Web Tier: <br>
 > > &emsp; Architecture must be flexible and must handle any peak in traffic or performance <br>
 > > &emsp; Servers are currently at 75% of memory capacity all the time.
 This number has to decrease to between 50% and 60% when initially moved to AWS <br>
 > > &emsp; The overall acceptable incoming network bandwidth is between 300 Mbps and 750 Mbps <br>
-> > &emsp; Application admins want to be notified by email if there are more than 100 "400 HTTP errors" per minute in the application <br>
+> > &emsp; Application admins want to be notified by email if there are more than 100 "400 HTTP errors" per minute in the application <br><br>
 > > Application tier: <br>
 > > &emsp; Architecture must be flexible and must handle any peak in traffic or performance <br>
 > > &emsp; Servers are currently at 90% of memory and CPU capacity all the time.
 This number has to decrease to between 50% and 60% when initially moved to AWS <br>
 > > &emsp; Need eventual Internet access for patching and updates <br>
 > > &emsp; Overall memory and CPU utilization should not go above 80% and 75% respectively or below 30% for both. <br>
-> > &emsp; As servers are added/removed, the application needs a centralized location to store logs <br>
+> > &emsp; As servers are added/removed, the application needs a centralized location to store logs <br><br>
 > > Database tier: <br>
 > > &emsp; Needs to be moved with as few changes to the data structure as possible <br>
 > > &emsp; Maximum downtime during migration is two hours <br>